Corium (nuclear reactor): Chernobyl accident

-The molten reactor core accumulated in room 305/2, until it reached the edges of the steam relief valves; then it migrated downward to the Steam Distribution Corridor.
-It also broke or burned through into room 304/3.
+The molten reactor core accumulated in room 305/2, until it reached the edges of the steam relief valves; then it migrated downward to the Steam Distribution Corridor 210/7 as part of the Great Vertical Flow and 210/6 as the Small Vertical Flow.
+It also broke or burned through into room 304/3 as part of the Great Horizontal Flow.
 The corium flowed from the reactor in three streams.
-Stream 1 was composed of brown lava and molten steel; steel formed a layer on the floor of the Steam Distribution Corridor, on the Level +6, with brown corium on its top.
-From this area, brown corium flowed through the Steam Distribution Channels into the Pressure Suppression Pools on the Level +3 and Level 0, forming porous and slag-like formations there.
-Stream 2 was composed of black lava, and entered the other side of the Steam Distribution Corridor.
-Stream 3, also composed of black lavas, flowed to other areas under the reactor.
-The well-known "Elephant's Foot" structure is composed of two metric tons of black lava, forming a multilayered structure similar to tree bark.
-It is said to be melted 2 m deep into the concrete.
+Stream 1, the Large Vertical, was composed of brown lava and molten steel; steel formed a layer on the floor of the Steam Distribution Corridor 210/7, on the Level +6, with brown corium on its top.
+From this area, brown corium flowed through the Steam Distribution Channels into the Pressure Suppression Pool 012/15 on the Level +3 and Pool 012/7 Level 0, forming porous and slag-like formations there.
+Stream 2, the Small Vertical was composed of black lava, and entered the other side of the Steam Distribution Corridor in 210/6.
+Stream 3, the Great Horizontal Flow, also composed of black lavas, flowed to other areas under the reactor via burning through 2 meters (6.6ft) of concrete from the sub-reactor room 305/2 to 304/3.
+The well-known "Elephant's Foot" structure is composed of two metric tons of black lava, forming a multilayered structure similar to tree bark, located in the cable corridor 217/2.
 The material is dangerously radioactive and hard and strong, and using remote controlled systems was not possible due to high radiation interfering with electronics.

 The Chernobyl melt was a silicate melt that contained inclusions of Zr/U phases, molten steel and high levels of uranium zirconium silicate ("chernobylite", a black and yellow technogenic mineral).
 The lava flow consists of more than one type of material—a brown lava and a porous ceramic material have been found.
 The uranium to zirconium ratio in different parts of the solid differs a lot, in the brown lava a uranium-rich phase with a U:Zr ratio of 19:3 to about 19:5 is found.
 The uranium-poor phase in the brown lava has a U:Zr ratio of about 1:10.
 It is possible from the examination of the Zr/U phases to determine the thermal history of the mixture.
 It can be shown that before the explosion, in part of the core the temperature was higher than 2,000 °C, while in some areas the temperature was over 2400–2600 C.

 The composition of some of the corium samples is as follows: